-We have experienced significant growth since our inception, which has placed additional demands on our resources, and we expect to continue to experience significant growth.
-There can be no assurance that we will be able to manage our expanding operations effectively or that we will be able to maintain or accelerate our growth, and any failure to do so could adversely affect our ability to generate revenues and control expenses.
+From time to time since our inception, we have experienced periods of significant growth.
+Although there is no assurance that we will again experience periods of significant growth in the future, if we do, there can be no assurance that we will be able to manage our expanding operations effectively or that we will be able to maintain or accelerate our growth, and any failure to do so could adversely affect our ability to generate revenues and control expenses.
 Future growth will depend upon a number of factors, including:

-- (i) the effective and timely initiation and development of relationships with law firms, management companies, accounting firms and other trusted advisors of Associations willing to sell Accounts; - (ii) our ability to continue to develop our proprietary software for use in other markets and with different products; - (iii) our ability to maintain the collection of Accounts efficiently; - (iv) the recruitment, motivation and retention of qualified personnel both in our principal office and in new markets; - (v) our ability to successfully implement our business strategy in states outside of the state of Florida; and - (vi) our successful implementation of enhancements to our operational and financial systems.
+- (i) the effective and timely initiation and development of relationships with law firms, management companies, accounting firms and other trusted advisors of Associations willing to sell Accounts; - (ii) our ability to continue to develop our proprietary software for use in other markets and with different products; - (iii) our ability to maintain the collection of Accounts efficiently; - (iv) the recruitment, motivation and retention of qualified personnel both in our principal office and in new markets;

+- (v) our ability to successfully implement our business strategy in states outside of the state of Florida; and - (vi) our successful implementation of enhancements to our operational and financial systems.

-Due to our limited financial resources and the limited experience of our management team, we may not be able to effectively manage the growth of our business.
-Our expected growth may lead to significant costs and may divert our management and business development resources.
+Due to our limited financial resources and the limited experience and size of our management team, we may not be able to effectively manage the growth of our business.
+Significant growth may lead to significant costs and may divert our management and business development resources.
 Any inability to manage growth could delay the execution of our business strategy or disrupt our operations.